faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Thread 1: EXC_BAD_INSTRUCTION (code=EXC_I386_INVOP, subcode=0x0)
 ```

-The simulator uses a bad assembly instruction to trigger the crash.
+The simulator uses a bad assembly\index{CPU!bad assembly instruction} instruction to trigger the crash.

 Furthermore, if we write a macOS app that runs the same code, we get the crash: